thegetty/artistryinbronze/content/conservation-and-analysis/43-vidovic.md

 In 2003, after the complete removal of the calcareous encrustations from the statue, a second campaign of investigation was carried out by the HRZ and the Ruđer Bošković Institute, applying three different analytical techniques based on X-ray: portable XRF spectrometry (70 points), external beam PIXE (same areas as XRF) and micro-PIXE using the Zagreb proton microprobe facility.
 These tests yielded elemental maps on cross sections obtained from two selected samples (head and right leg).

 The X-ray surface analysis proved to be not representative of the bulk alloy, showing a heavily corroded surface with large discrepancies in element concentrations, thus indicating that such measurements could not estimate the original metal composition.
-X-ray maps on cross sections showed a typical structure of high-lead bronzes, but also that corrosion deeply affected the metal walls on both sides, up to the depth of 600 μm.[^4]
+X-ray maps on cross sections showed a typical structure of high-lead bronzes, but also that corrosion deeply affected the metal walls on both sides, up to a depth of 600 μm.[^4]

-In all of these prior investigation methods and procedures, the main problems preventing a correct determination of the elemental metal composition were metal heterogeneity, especially as regards the lead distribution, and the heavy corrosion of the statue.
-SEM-EDS analysis was unable to ascertain the lead level since only a volume of 0.5 mm^3^ (at the most) had been analyzed.
+In all of these prior investigation methods and procedures, the main problems preventing a correct determination of the elemental metal composition were metal heterogeneity, especially regarding the lead distribution, and the heavy corrosion of the statue.
+SEM-EDS analysis was unable to ascertain the lead level since only a volume of 0.5 mm<sup>3</sup> (at the most) had been analyzed.
 Furthermore, SEM-EDS is not sensitive enough to detect trace elements.
 ICP-AES analysis was unfortunately performed on samples including “deteriorated” areas and at a very high temperature for sample digestion, leaving some doubt as to the obtained results.
 Given the thickness of the corroded bronze walls, surface analyses by XRF or PIXE never reached a sound metal composition.
 PIXE maps and other techniques based on metallographic sections required large samples, which could not be taken in significant numbers given the damage they cause to the statue.

-## Re-examination of the Manufacturing Techniques (2013)
+## Reexamination of the Manufacturing Techniques (2013)

 As noted above, we concluded that for an accurate determination of the metal composition, and especially the lead level, a “volumic” method was required.
 We also knew that great care had to be taken to avoid inclusion of corrosion products, which can strongly bias the results.
 But these conditions are not sufficient: before choosing appropriate locations for new samples, a comprehensive technological understanding of the statue was also needed.
-A re-examination of the manufacturing technique of the statue was therefore undertaken: How many separately cast sections (primary castings) are there?
+A reexamination of the manufacturing technique of the statue was therefore undertaken: How many separately cast sections (primary castings) are there?
 Where are the joins located?
 Were the sections soldered or welded?
 Where and how was the statue repaired?

 Our examination confirmed that the statue had been produced by an indirect lost-wax process.
 It is a hollow cast; that is, the casting core was removed and only minor traces of it remained.
 Hence the total weight of the statue is only about 125 kg, making it easily transportable.